SP8EBC/aprs2rrd-se/README.md

 Value of each monitored parameter could come from different source, so for instance temperature could be fetched from primary APRS-IS station, pressure could come from secondary APRS-IS station and the rest could be collected from Holfuy cloud API.
 Data processing chain involves such steps:

 1. Parsing data incoming from APRS-IS connection and Serial port.
 2. Downloading data from Holfuy cloud API if it is enabled.
+3. Downloading data from Davis Weatherlink API if it is enabled
-3. Merging data from differenct sources into one dataset.
+4. Merging data from differenct sources into one dataset.
-4. Applying the slew limitation to rub out any peaking measurement noise.
+5. Applying the slew limitation to rub out any peaking measurement noise.
-5. Applying the wind direction correction if it is enabled, to remove known offset coming from wind sensor misalignment.
+6. Applying the wind direction correction if it is enabled, to remove known offset coming from wind sensor misalignment.
-6. Calculating differences for the same parameters between different data sources according to a user configuration.
+7. Calculating differences for the same parameters between different data sources according to a user configuration.
-7. Storing results in RRD files and optionally in MySQL database.
+8. Storing results in RRD files and optionally in MySQL database.
-8. Generating set of plots from RRD files with a simple HTML file.
+9. Generating set of plots from RRD files with a simple HTML file.
+10. Generating PNG image with graphical representation of windspeed and direction (a wind rose with an arrow pointing winddir + big numeric value of average windspeed)

-The most recent release version of APRS2RRD is 1.6, which should be coosen from git repository using command 'git checkout 1.6'.
+The most recent release version of APRS2RRD is 1.9.1, which should be coosen from git repository using command 'git checkout 1.9.1'.
+This is valid as for December 20th 2023 and of course this readme may not be updated each release.
 Please be aware that master branch is used to daily development and 'mainline' source coud even not compile in certain situations.
+Just use the latest tag available and it will work fine :)

 APRS2RRD can be used standalone, but actually it is a part of bigger weather stations system which is formed by:
 1. API: https://github.com/SP8EBC/meteo_backend